zs0302/Leary-lab-manual/README.md

 *	It is necessary to comply with or verify compliance with federal or state law.

 Protecting confidential information is a priority within our health care system:
 *	Do NOT access patient information unless you need the information to do your job.
-Inappropriate access to patient information will lead to disciplinary action.
+Inappropriate access to patient information will lead to disciplinary action and possible dismissal from the lab.
 *	You are to access only the minimum information necessary to accomplish your assigned job duties.
 This includes all information in paper and electronic form.
 *	Only discuss patient information with authorized personnel and in a private location where unauthorized persons cannot overhear even if you are not using patient names.
 *	Do NOT give information about patients or staff to anyone over the phone.
 *	Shred or place confidential information in receptacles specifically used for confidential waste disposal.
 Never put confidential waste in recycle bins or the regular trash.
-*	The Access and Confidentiality Agreement must be read and signed by all instructors and all lab members.
+*	[The Access and Confidentiality Agreement](https://www.umsystem.edu/media/is/infosec/confidentiality-agreement.pdf) must be read and signed by all instructors and all lab members.
-Some more information about MU health confidentiality can be found [here](https://medicine.missouri.edu/centers-institutes-labs/health-ethics/faq/confidentiality).
+* Some more information about MU health confidentiality can be found [here](https://medicine.missouri.edu/centers-institutes-labs/health-ethics/faq/confidentiality).

 ## Lab Notebook Policy